ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/resources/prometheusrule-alerts/Custom-Alerts.md

 RootVolUtilisation-Critical
 Severity: critical
 ```
-This alert is triggered when the root volume has 95% of the capicity used
+This alert is triggered when the root volume has 95% of the capacity used

 Expression:
 ```